Starbucks, Amazon open grab-and-go store in New York | Business

 - United States

 The Seattle-based companies will open their first Starbucks Pickup with Amazon Go location on Thursday in New York.
-At least three more New York stores are planned for next year.
+At least two more New York stores are planned for next year.

 Customers can order drinks and food using Starbucks' app or shop the Amazon Go section, which automatically tallies items added to the cart so customers don't have to wait in line to check out.

-The effort is part of a larger shift in-store formats for Starbucks.
+The effort is part of a larger shift in store formats for Starbucks.
 Last year, the company announced it was accelerating a plan to close 400 underperforming stores and replace them with smaller pickup locations or stores focused on curbside or drive-thru service.
-Even before the pandemic, Starbucks said 80% of its U.S. customer transactions were on-the-go orders.
+Even before the pandemic, Starbucks said 80 per cent of its U.S. customer transactions were on-the-go orders.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)